5-year-old, father go missing while fishing on the Neuse River

-Wayne County Sheriff's Department said the father and son were fishing on the Neuse River when the boy fell off the dock.
+Wayne County Sheriff's Department said the father and son were fishing on the Neuse River at the Goldsboro Boating Access Area off Highway 117 when the boy fell off the dock.

 The father immediately jumped in after his son.